skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 light up.
 "So!
 You know him?"

 Noreeno explains that yes, Endo was here.
 Endo was caught trying to sneak around the town.
-They managed to capture him,but not until he managed to kill several guards.
+They managed to capture him, but not until he managed to kill several guards.
 He stood his ground so that his companion might escape.
 Noreeno then asks the party who Endo was traveling with.